Connect with others who understand.

 • Tumor size

-• If there is more than one tumor present
+• Presence of more than one tumor

 • Invasion into other parts of the lung, chest wall, or surrounding organs